pianoyeg94/go-runtime-inside-out/netpoller/netpoller.md

    it could be a signal interrupt (EINTR) - it occurs if another syscall fired while the epolwait syscall was blocked indefinitely, this happens becuase the OS needs to somehow interrupt indefinite syscalls if some other prioritized syscall occurs.
-   In the case of EINTR if the timeout specified was greateer than 0 and empty gList without any goroutines is returned, this is done so the caller can recalculate a new delay taking the time that has already elapsed into account.
+   In the case of EINTR if the timeout specified was greateer than 0 an empty gList without any goroutines is returned, this is done so the caller can recalculate a new delay taking the time that has already elapsed into account.
    If epollwait wasn't a blocking call or was an indefinite call, the same call to epollwait